 - Cable Management Systems

-The most basic option for controlling any cables at your sit-to-stand desk are standard cable or zip ties.
+The most basic option for controlling any cables at your sit-to-stand desk are standard cable, wire, or zip ties.
 Any hardware store, shopping center, and most gas stations sell cable ties.
 A thin strip of material goes through a hole.
 That material holds its position due to nested teeth along its length.
 These teeth allow it to tighten, but not loosen.

 Easy to find and cheap, cable ties have many applications and come in four types.